 Some dietary changes, herbal treatments, biofeedback, and other natural treatments may help relieve symptoms along with other epilepsy treatments.

-Epilepsy is traditionally treated with anti-seizure medications.
-But these medications don’t work for everyone, and they come with a risk of side effects.
+Epilepsy is traditionally treated with antiseizure medications.
+Although they can be extremely helpful, these medications may not work for everyone, and as with any medication, can come with a risk of side effects.

 With an increasing market and public interest, herbal treatments have soared in popularity.
-It seems there is an herb for virtually every ailment.
-NYU Langone Medical Center estimates that 20 percent of people taking prescription drugs also use herbs.
+There seems to be an herb for every ailment.

 Some of the most commonly used herbs for epilepsy are:

 The safety, side effects, and interactions are not well studied.

 Some of the above listed natural herbs can actually cause illness — even death.
 Currently, there’s not enough scientific proof that most herbal remedies successfully treat epilepsy.
 Most evidence is anecdotal.